 - a.
 Apply for Admission.
 Once accepted, you will receive information on accessing myNWACC Connection account.
 Please check the email you put on your application for steps on continuing your enrollment.\ - b.
 Begin the Financial Aid Process by completing the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov. (optional) - c.
-Submit your ACT or placement test scores to the Office of Student Records, or take the placement test (\$10 fee) at the Testing Center, if you have not attended NWACC in the last 5 years.\\ Skip this step if you have already taken a college-level Math or English course. - d.
-Submit official copies of Previous College Transcripts to the Office of Student Records, if you have not done so in the past.
+Submit your ACT or placement test scores to the Office of Student Records, or take the placement test (\$10 fee) at the Testing Center, if you have not attended NWACC in the last 5 years.\\ Skip this step if you have already taken a college-level Math or Englishcourse. \ - d.
+Submit official copies of Previous College Transcripts if you have not done so in the past.
 Bring an unofficial copy to your Advising Appointment.
 In order to be official, transcripts must be in a sealed envelope from the institution where the courses where taken.